 The Basset Heeler is not considered to be a hypoallergenic dog and sheds moderately often.

 He is not known to drool or have a doggy smell.
 Daily brushing of his coat with a pin brush or curry comb will keep it clean and sharp-looking.

-If you plan on giving your Basset Heeler a bath, do not to bathe him more often than every 6 to 8 weeks to control the oil production in his coat.
+If you plan on bathing your Basset Heeler, do not bathe him more often than every 6 to 8 weeks to control the oil production in his coat.

 His ears must be wiped and cleaned weekly to prevent bacteria buildup.
 It’s also a good idea to look for mites and ticks.

 His nails should be clipped every 2 or 3 weeks.
 Do it more often if they grow quickly or break easily.
 The teeth should be brushed regularly, preferably at least three times weekly.

 Adult male Basset Heelers weigh about 15 to 22 kilograms, and adult female Basset Heelers is about 13 to 19 kilograms.